 Carol Blymire is principal of Blymire Communications, a privately held communications and public affairs practice in Washington, D.C. focusing on strategic communications, media and public relations, and partnership development.
-As principal, Carol brings 25 years of communications leadership and hands-on strategic and tactical experience in public affairs, media relations, speechwriting and message development, events, employee communications, corporate philanthropic program development, marketing, social media, and grassroots outreach and advocacy.
+As principal, Carol brings 25 years of communications leadership and hands-on strategic and tactical experience in public affairs, media relations, speechwriting and message development, research and strategy, events, employee communications, corporate philanthropic program development, social media, and grassroots outreach and advocacy.

 A list of Carol’s current and past clients appears in the Clients section of this site.